tlswg/tls13-spec/draft-ietf-tls-tls13.md

   after the ServerHello and the client sends it before sending its first flight.
 In 0-RTT mode, this means the client sends the change_cipher_spec immediate after the ClientHello.
+  The server SHOULD also send a change_cipher_spec after sending HelloRetryRequest.

 When put together, these changes make the TLS 1.3 handshake resemble TLS 1.2 session resumption, which improves the chance of successfully